cequence-io/openai-scala-client/README.md

 🔥 **New**: This lib supports also "OpenAI-API-compatible" providers such as [FastChat](https://github.com/lm-sys/FastChat) (umbrella for open-source LLMs - Vicuna, Alpaca, LLaMA, fastchat-t5-3b-v1.0, mpt-7b-chat, etc.), [Azure](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference), or any other similar service with a custom URL.
 Check the examples below for more details.

-👉 Check out an article about the lib/client on [Medium](https://medium.com/@0xbnd/openai-scala-client-is-out-d7577de934ad).
+👉 For background information read an article about the lib/client on [Medium](https://medium.com/@0xbnd/openai-scala-client-is-out-d7577de934ad).

 Try out also our [Scala client for Pinecone vector database](https://github.com/cequence-io/pinecone-scala), or use both clients together!
 [This demo project](https://github.com/cequence-io/pinecone-openai-scala-demo) shows how to generate and store OpenAI embeddings (with `text-embedding-ada-002` model) into Pinecone and query them afterward.
 The OpenAI + Pinecone combo is commonly used for autonomous AI agents, such as [babyAGI](https://github.com/yoheinakajima/babyagi) and [AutoGPT](https://github.com/Significant-Gravitas/Auto-GPT).